-We’re creatures of habit and can often get carried along through life as if we’re on a travellator.
-We do the same things in the same way, wear the same clothes, take the same route – some of these patterns could be keeping you stuck.
+We’re creatures of habit and can often get carried along through life as if we’re on autopilot – doing the same things in the same way, wearing the same clothes, taking the same route – some of these patterns could be keeping you stuck.

-Now I love a routine and I’m organised, and there certainly is time and place where these are useful.
-It’s the patterns and habits that are getting in the way of you having a life you love that we want to shake up.
+Maybe you love a routine and you’re organised – there are times when these habits are super useful.
+What aren’t so useful are the patterns and habits that are getting in the way of you living the life you love – these are the ones that need a shake-up.

 Where do you want to shake things up?
 Here are a few suggestions for changes you could make:

-Change your wardrobe to wear all the outfits you save for best.
+Change your wardrobe and start wearing all the outfits you’d usually save for best.
 There’s a great quote by Steve Edge: “Dress for a party and the party will come to you”.
 He believes in wearing his party clothes every day rather than saving them for a special occasion.
 Steve is a great storyteller and if you want to find out why he dresses for a party, you can watch him explain in this short video.

 Is there something you’d love to try out but have been putting off?
-Have you always fancied taking up dancing, learning a language or letting your arty side out and make something?
-Either make space over the holiday to have a go, or if it’s not possible then, make a commitment to yourself, plan it and get it booked in your diary.
+Have you always fancied taking up dancing, learning a language, or letting your arty side out and making something?
+Either make space to have a go this week or if that’s not possible, make a commitment to yourself, plan it, and get it booked in your diary to do soon.

 Kindness has a power all of its own, it warms your heart and makes you feel alive.
 “Kindness in words creates confidence.
 Kindness in thinking creates profoundness.
 Kindness in giving creates love.”
 Lao Tzu

-Have a think about what you can do today, here are a few ideas:
+Have a think about what you can do today to be kind, here are a few ideas: